sciZer0/7/v/README.md

 # Our Ideology

-It is stupid to fight just some numbers:
+In fact:
 * any text is just a number
 * any code is just a number
 * any picture is just a number
 * any sound is just a number
-* any video is just a number.
+* any video is just a number

-All numbers must be free from fighting them, and free to use.
+* any idea is just a number
+* any thought is just number.

+Everyone must be free to use any number, to run any number on a computer – when this use/run doesn't cause straight physical violence over people.

-Including, every code created must be open and free – involving, each code which happens to be known must be free.
+Meaning, every code created must be open and free, including, each code which happens to be known must be free.

-Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.
+Plus, everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.

-And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.
+Additionally, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.

-Summarizing, when people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.
+Importantly, when people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.

 <p>&nbsp</p>